RHWrath/IProjectS3/Frontend-Admin/README.md

 run `pnpm npx eslint` in frontend folders for CQA

 ## Cypress
-run `pnpm npx cypress run` in cypress for E2E
+run `pnpm npx cypress open` in cypress for E2E